plblum/jivs/README.md

   + `CalcValueHost class` – For calculated values needed by validation rules.
 Classic example is the difference in days between two dates is compared to a number of days.

 -   [`ValidationManager class`](#validationmanager) – The "face" of this API.
+It represents the fields of your form or model to Jivs through its `ValueHosts`.
 Your validation-related UI elements will need access to it to do their work.
-It's where you configure the `ValueHosts`, get access to a `ValueHost`, validate, and get the validation results.
+Use it to validate, retrieve validation results, and report additional errors determined by your business logic.
 It is supported by these types:
     + [`ValidationManagerConfig type`](#configuring-the-validationmanager-the-builder-api) – An object that describes all ValueHosts and their Validators.
     + [`ValidationManagerConfigBuilder class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Builder object, use it to configure the ValidationManager class.
 Internally, it prepares the `ValidationManagerConfig type`.
     + [`ValidationManagerConfigModifier class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Modifier object, use it to change the configuration once the ValidationManager has been created.
 Internally, it modifies the `ValidationManagerConfig type`.